Find out what causes dandruff, what you can do to get rid of it and when to get medical advice.

 Diabetes insipidus is a rare condition where you produce a large amount of urine and often feel thirsty.

-Diabetic retinopathy is a complication of diabetes, caused by high blood sugar levels damaging the back of the eye (retina).
-It can cause blindness if left undiagnosed and untreated.
+Find out more about diabetic retinopathy, a complication of diabetes, caused by high blood sugar levels damaging the back of the eye (retina).

-Dialysis is a procedure to remove waste products and excess fluid from the blood when the kidneys stop working properly.
-It often involves diverting blood to a machine to be cleaned.
+Dialysis involves removing waste products and excess fluid from the blood when the kidneys stop working properly.
+Blood is diverted to a machine to be cleaned.

 Diphtheria is a potentially fatal contagious bacterial infection that mainly affects the nose and throat, and sometimes the skin.
 It is very rare in England.